Jakobo/jakobo.github.com/t/makingit/slides.md

 * No additional copies of this work are being made nor distributed
 * The inclusion of this asset does not reasonably affect the potential market for the copyrighted work
 * No licensing methods were made available for the asset

+Logos in this presentation are used for the purpose of commentary and criticism.
+Their inclusion does not imply the endorsement of these companies.

 Additional inquiries can be directed to jakob .empty[nospam] + images @ felocity.com